 Each time you get health services, check to be sure that the provider is a Plan network provider.
 In most cases, you need to use Plan network providers to get your services.
-Members have access to a Provider Directory that lists Plan network providers.
-You may ask for a print copy of this at any time.
+Members have access to a Provider and Pharmacy Directory that lists Plan network providers.
+The Provider and Pharmacy Directory can tell you information about providers such as name, address, phone number, professional qualifications, specialty, and languages spoken by the provider.
+Call Customer Service if you would like information about board certification, medical school attendance, residency program, and board certification status.
+You may ask for a print copy of the Provider and Pharmacy Directory at any time.
 To verify current information, you can call Customer Service at the phone number in Section 1, or visit our website listed in Section 1.